reiver/reiver-uuid/chapters/chrono-random-example-string/README.md

 ## String versus Binary

-This technique & format _could_ work as a _chrono random_ **GUID**, but it is space inefficient.
+This technique & format _could_ work as a _chrono random_ **GUID**, but if we were to actually store it this was as a _string_ then it is space inefficient.

-This _could_ be more space efficient if we instead used a binary format.
+This _could_ be more space efficient if we instead used stored it in a binary format.